Ejenaka/Type-Training/README.md

 # Type-Training

-It's a game for estimate your typing skill
+It's a game for estimating your typing skill

 ## Making Score and Timer **NOT EDITABLE**